 The Age of Stagnation

-2017 - Clinton eulogizes about America's friendship with Israel.
-Her disdain for Iran jeopardizes recent progress between the nations.
+2017 - The US becomes more antagonistic towards Iran.
 A war breaks out between Iran and the Islamic State.
 America covertly supplies the Islamic State through Arab intermediaries, while Russia supplies the Iranians.
 The crisis in Gaza takes a back seat in the media, allowing Israel to capture more territory while their enemies destroy themselves.

 2019 - A fatal accident involving hundreds of driverless cars results in them being banned in several countries.
 Development of the technology is halted.
 Industry experts say a signal blackout caused the machines to crash, but warn that banning them was a gross overreaction.
 Conspiracy theorists publish data suggesting the accident was the result of sabotage.